Renée A. Middleton, Dean

 Maureen Coon, Assistant Dean

-The Gladys W. and David H. Patton College of Education and Human Services is committed to preparing individuals for professional roles in education, education-related fields, recreation and sport pedagogy, retail merchandising, and restaurant, hotel and tourism.
+The Gladys W. and David H. Patton College of Education is committed to preparing individuals for professional roles in education; education-related fields; recreation and sport pedagogy; retail merchandising and fashion product development; and restaurant, hotel, and tourism.
 In addition to professional preparation programs at the undergraduate level, the college provides graduate programs in a full range of professional education and education-related fields of study.

 All undergraduate programs include a broad base of general education, intensive preparation in the subject matter, and a professional emphasis that integrates theory with practice.